 According to a National Academies of Science study, trauma is the leading cause of death for Americans under the age of 46.
-This includes life-threatening injuries from car accidents, gun violence, mass casualty incidents, terrorism, and home and workplace injuries.
+This includes life-threatening injuries from car crashes, gun violence, mass casualty incidents, terrorism, and home and workplace injuries.
 A person who is bleeding can die from blood loss within five minutes so it is critical to quickly stop the hemorrhaging.

 Stop the Bleed

 - Two-hour training sessions teach people with little or no medical training how to recognize life-threatening bleeding and provide an immediate response to control it.

 Stop the Bleed Safety Tips